rabbitmq/ra/docs/internals/COMPACTION.md

-WAL needs to accept sparse writes without a higher snapshot idx (snap install) WAL needs to accept contiguous writes with a higher snap idx with and without live indexes
+WAL needs to accept sparse writes without a higher snapshot idx (snap install) WAL needs to accept contiguous writes with a higher snap idx with and without live indexes WAL will send ra_seq of entries written in a WAL SegWriter needs to flush the live indexes preceeding the snapshot index which _should_ be covered in the sparse sequence of written indexes.